 U-Spatial offers a variety of workshops in Duluth and Twin Cities on the software listed below, go to our Training page to learn more.

-Esri is an industry leader of GIS software and services.
 The University has a site license with Esri which provide all students, faculty, and staff with access to most Esri applications, services, and data resources at no cost.
 You may use Esri software and services for academic, research, and outreach projects.
 Esri resources obtained through the University may not be used for commercial purposes.

 If you are new to GIS, we recommend that you start with ArcGIS Online, a web-based service that has tools for mapping, spatial analysis, and data collection.
 If you work with large datasets, do a lot of editing, or need to create high-quality printed maps, you will want to use ArcGIS Pro.